 Does Ferrari make Porsche?

-The German brand Porsche has nothing to do with the Italian company Ferrari.
-The production of his cars is in cooperation with Volkswagen Aktiengesellschaft.
+The German brand Porsche is not related to the Italian company Ferrari.
+Porsche’s cars are produced in cooperation with Volkswagen Aktiengesellschaft.

 What is the Porsche badge made of?

 The base of the Porsche badge is a rectangular shield with a sharp base.
-The brand name is written at the top, antlers and a pattern of red and black vertical stripes are shown below.
-In the center, there is a shield with the inscription STUTTGART and a prancing horse.
+The brand name is written at the top, and antlers and a pattern of red-and-black vertical stripes are shown below.
+In the center is a shield with the inscription STUTTGART and a prancing horse.

 How many antlers are on the Porsche crest?